 • Maintain regular visits to your dentist in addition to your orthodontic treatment.

-• Brush your teeth carefully twice a day, the use of a mouthwash may also assist in keeping your teeth and gums clean when wearing an appliance.
+• Brush your teeth carefully twice a day with a Wisdom Ortho Clean toothbrush, which has been specifically designed for cleaning around braces and orthodontic appliances.
+Also, the use of a mouthwash may assist in keeping your teeth and gums clean when wearing an appliance.

 • Clean around the appliance using specially designed brushes such as the single tuft Wisdom Interspace